Creating inspiration, part 7: Define the first steps

 • And third, he told his people how he wanted them to behave emotionally“An army is a team.
 It lives, eats, sleeps, and fights as a team.
 This individual hero stuff is bullshit.”

-The language Patton used in this speech might not be appropriate for your audience but it was entirely appropriate for his.
+The language Patton used might not be appropriate for your audience but it was entirely appropriate for his.
 Historians have called it one of the greatest motivational speeches of all time.

-And although you and I will probably never be called upon to achieve a task as great as his, we can still learn from his example.
+And although you and I will probably never be called upon to achieve a task as great as his, we can all learn from his example.

-And when you take this first step, you take another step towards becoming antifragile.
+But when it does happen, you and the people around you then take another step towards becoming antifragile.

-Are you trying to convince someone to take an action?
-Would defining the first steps and showing they are achievable help to convince them to support you?
+Are you trying to convince someone (perhaps yourself) to take an action?
+Would defining the first steps and showing that they are achievable help convince that person to move to action?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.